 1. ACoA Silence (Part 1 & 2)

-ii. ….from our Adult ego state, not from the WIC.
+ii. ….our Adult ego state, not from the WIC.
 It means short, to the point & unemotional.
 This works most of the time!
 Reasons for us to speak up to abusers are:

 • standing up for our WIC and the Healthy Child.
 It’s the job of the Loving Inner Parent, especially since no one did that for us, growing up.

-Our attention is best focused on what’s healthy for us rather than trying to control others.
+Our attention is best focused on what’s appropriate for us rather than trying to control others.
 We are not speaking up for the P’s benefit – ever!

 DO NOT chase a hope-filled fantasy.
 We just diminish ourselves, get furious, feel ‘bad’, then hopeless.